 Finding a truly distinctive market position

-Using these as the inspiration, we’ve supported the marketing and recruitment teams to develop and brand-led, student-informed strategies – examining the student lifecyle from interest to application to graduation.
+We supported the marketing and recruitment teams to develop and brand-led, student-informed strategies – examining the student lifecycle from interest to application to graduation.

 “Working with Jo and Lorna has been a game changer.
 Their approach is inclusive, ambitious and practical.
 Their work has already had a huge impact on us as an organisation and I have personally learnt so much and feel very supported.
 They are the perfect match and will be my first choice for future strategy projects.”